k8ty-app/clatto-verata-zio/mdocs/zio-prelude/validation.md

 ---
-sidebar_position: 3
+sidebar_position: 2
+title: Validation
 ---

-These were written using ZIO Prelude @PRELUDE_VERSION@

 ZIO Prelude provides a Validation monad that is based upon ZPure.
 It is used to help validate data for your application.
 A Validation can be composed with other validations.
 Doing so will result in all validations being run without a short circuit.
 So the results you get are a complete list of validation errors or successful values.

 You create a Validation result by invoking `succeed` or `fail` on `Validation`